-Schedule a consultation with an Enrollment Coordinator to discuss how ODUOnline can help you meet your education goals.
+Schedule a consultation with our enrollment team to discuss how ODUOnline can help you meet your education goals.

 Call us at 1-800-968-2638 or send us an email to let us know what you're interested in, and an Enrollment Coordinator will contact you.

-An Enrollment Coordinator will take a look at your unofficial transcripts to see if you have any credits that will transfer.
+If you have already earned college credits, your Enrollment Coordinator will take a look at your unofficial transcripts to see how your credits will transfer to ODU.
 We don't need to see your official transcripts just yet, but we do need to see all of them.

 Guaranteed Admission for Virginia Community College Students